juanps13/Personal-CV/SQL & Power BI project/Readme.md

 The original raw data is contained within the 'hotel_revenue_full.xlsx' file.
 The 'raw_data' folder contains CSV files with the data after the data preparation stage.

+## Problem statement

+1. Is the total hotel revenue growing by year?
+2. Which is the most profitable market segment?
+3. Which type of guests are staying in the hotel?

 ## Steps

 1. Data preparation (Excel)